- Name: Introduction to Cell and Molecular Biology Lab

 I: Catalog Course Description

-Covers the structure and function of cells, including the major molecules of life, composition and physiology of cellular organelles, cellular metabolism, reproduction, motility, gene function and related topics.
-Note: BIOL 190/190L plus BIOL 191/191L transfer to UNR as fulfilling BIOL 190, 191 and 192 requirements.
+Covers the structure and function of cells.
+Included will be the major molecules of life, composition and physiology of cellular organelles, cellular metabolism, reproduction, motility, gene function and related topics.